mdtanrikulu/ens-verified/ENSIP.md

 - **ECDSA proof**: Recover the signer from the proof signature and confirm it matches the issuer address.
 - **ZK proof verification**: Verify a zero-knowledge proof against public inputs.
 - **Multisig verification**: Check that the proof contains signatures from a quorum of co-signers.
-- **CCIP-Read (EIP-3668)**: The verifier contract MAY use CCIP-Read to offload computation off-chain while returning the result on-chain.
+- **CCIP-Read (EIP-3668)**: The verifier contract MAY use CCIP-Read to offload computation offchain while returning the result onchain.

 The `proof` bytes are opaque to the protocol — their encoding is defined by the specific `IProofVerifier` implementation.